jfoo1984/dotfiles/README.md

     git submodule update
 ```

 The packages that Vundle installs are listed in the .vimrc, but the repositories for those packages are not included here.
-To get all the desired bundles installed,
+To get vim plugins installed, after running sync.sh,
 ```
     vim
     :PluginInstall